 For crochet, it’s proven difficult (from what I’ve heard) to match the gauge EXACTLY to the one given for the pattern, but with some engineering I’ve seen folks turn out Elf coats in regular single crochet that look great!

 I’ve also seen several great examples in regular knitting, which produces a slightly flowier, looser and thinner garment.
-Again, a 1:1 translation (stitch for stitch, inc for inc, dec for dec) can be followed.
+Again, a 1:1 translation (stitch for stitch, inc for inc, dec for dec) can be followed, minding that every alternate row is reversed and purled instead of knitted.

 I have to say, though, that it’s really worth learning Tunisian Crochet to make this piece!
 I personally think there’s nothing quite like it 🙂 And it’s not really as unfamiliar as you might think.
-Which leads to the next FAQ:
+Which leads to the next few FAQs:

 Do You Have a Video Tutorial for This Pattern?